la-ots/pelican/docs/foundation/status-colors.md

 The Danger colors indicates that an action will cause critical effects such as loss of data, errors, or other hard-to-reverse effects.

-- Should be used to inform the user of data deletions
+- Should be used to inform the user of data deletions.
-- Could be used to inform the user that opting out of certain application features could prohibit future functionality
+- Could be used to inform the user that opting out of certain application features could prohibit future functionality.
-- Should be used to inform the user of system-wide errors which totally prevent system use
+- Should be used to inform the user of system-wide errors which totally prevent system use.
-- Lighter and darker variations used for background and text colors in [Danger Alerts](/components/alerts/) and [Danger Toasts](/components/toasts/)
+- Lighter and darker variations used for background and text colors in [Danger Alerts](/components/alerts/) and [Danger Toasts](/components/toasts/).

 **Info**

 The Info color indicates informative or helpful information.

-- Could be used to inform the user of new features
+- Could be used to inform the user of new features.
-- Should be used to inform the user of in-process system-wide changes which will improve their experience
+- Should be used to inform the user of in-process system-wide changes which will improve their experience.
-- Lighter and darker variations used for background and text colors in [Info Alerts](/components/alerts/)
+- Lighter and darker variations used for background and text colors in [Info Alerts](/components/alerts/).

 ## Status Color Class List